First Overtone Mode in the Ringdown Signal of GW231028: Discussion and Conclusions

-The astrophysical implications of this finding are particularly compelling when contrasted with the recent analysis of GW231123 \citep{Wang:2025rvn}.
-In that event, the ringdown was dominated by the $\ell|m|n = 200$ mode, a feature that strongly suggests a merger with low orbital angular momentum, such as a near head-on collision.
-For GW231028, however, our analysis finds no evidence for the $200$ mode.
-Instead, the clear identification of the $221$ overtone is entirely consistent with expectations for the remnant of a more conventional, quasi-circular merger following a prolonged inspiral.
-This highlights the powerful potential of the ringdown analysis: it not only provides a platform for testing \ac{GR} and the no-hair theorem but also serves as a direct probe of merger dynamics, offering a new observational tool to distinguish between different astrophysical formation channels.
+The astrophysical implications of these findings are particularly compelling when contrasted with the recent analysis of GW231123 \citep{Wang:2025rvn}.
+In that event, the ringdown was dominated by the $\ell|m|n = 200$ mode.
+For GW231028, however, we find no evidence for the $200$ mode.
+This contrast reinforces the view that agnostic spectroscopy, by relaxing the tight priors of quasi-circular \ac{IMR} models, can robustly identify diverse spectral features—whether they are the $200$ mode or the overtones.
+Instead, the clear identification of the $221$ overtone alongside the $(2,1)$ harmonic paints a coherent picture of a remnant formed from a quasi-circular merger following a prolonged inspiral.
+This distinction highlights the powerful potential of the ringdown analysis: it not only provides a platform for testing \ac{GR} and the no-hair theorem but also serves as a largely independent and complementary probe of the final state, offering a new observational tool to distinguish between different astrophysical formation channels.

-Furthermore, the robustness of our results is underscored by the agreement between the remnant parameters inferred from the ringdown and those derived from full \ac{IMR} analyses with two independent waveform models, \textbf{NRSur7dq4} and \textbf{SEOBNRv5PHM}.
-Benefiting from the precision afforded by the $\fs$ method, this consistency holds even though our analysis was anchored to the peak time defined by only one of the models.
-This underscores the value of ringdown analysis as a largely independent and complementary probe of the final state of binary \ac{BH} mergers.

 The successful and distinct multimode detections in both GW231028 and GW231123 signal that \ac{BH} spectroscopy is transitioning from a theoretical goal to a practical tool in \ac{GW} astronomy.
 As detector sensitivity continues to improve, such analyses will become increasingly common, enabling precision tests of strong-field gravity and offering unprecedented insights into the diverse universe of \ac{BH} mergers.